dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

 1. Then download the AlexNet caffe model

-    > **Note**: This is a 233MB file and will take a minute or two or longer to download depending on the speed of your network.
+    > **Note**: This is a 233MB file and will five to six minutes or longer to download depending on the speed of your network.

     ```bash
     wget http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel